TaQuangKhoi/rlappy-bev/README.md

 The little jumping bird game, but written with Bevy and Rust.

 ## About
-A Flappy Bird clone (called "Rlappy Bird") implemented in Rust using the Bevy game engine.
+A Flappy Bird clone (called "Rlappy Bev") implemented in Rust using the Bevy game engine.
 Control a bird that must navigate through pipes without colliding with them or the ground.

 ## Features
 - Simple and addictive gameplay